skip to Main Content

 10 Days Uganda Wildlife Safari

 Explore Uganda’s top national parks in this 10 day Classic safari.
-You will see lots of wildlife including the big five, Track the chimpanzees and also go for Gorilla trekking.
+You will see lots of wildlife including the big five, track chimpanzees and Gorillas.

 3 Days Murchison Falls Safari